Storybook is theme-able using a lightweight theming API.

 storybook/theming.
 This function includes shorthands for the most common theme variables.
 Here's how to use it:

-First create a new file in
+.storybook directory, create a new file called

 @storybook/theming package is built using TypeScript, so this should help create a valid theme for TypeScript users.
 The types are part of the package itself.